shivannis/xandr-docs-public/xandr-docs/articles/log-level-data/log-level-data-feeds.md

 Log level data feeds include information about the following:

-- Your managed publishers' transacted impressions.
-This includes:
+**Your managed publishers' transacted impressions** This includes:
   - Information about the impression sold (e.g., publisher ID, tag ID, and domain)
   - Information about the user to whom the ad was served (e.g., user ID, geographic region, and user timezone)
   - ID of the creative that served
-- Your managed advertisers' transacted impressions, and any resulting clicks and conversions.
-This includes:
+**Your managed advertisers' transacted impressions, and any resulting clicks and conversions** This includes:
   - Information about the impression purchased such as advertiser ID, campaign ID, and creative ID
   - Information about the user to whom the ad was served (e.g., user ID, geographic region, user timezone, and number of times the user has seen creatives from your advertiser)
-  - Information about the inventory where the impression served (e.g., Publisher ID or domain, if exposed by the seller)
-- Segment pixel fires for all of your network's owned segments (including network- and advertiser-level segments)
+  - Information about the inventory where the impression served (e.g., Publisher ID or domain, if exposed by the seller) **Segment pixel fires for all of your network's owned segments** This includes network and advertiser level segments.

 For a complete list of fields available to buyers and sellers, see the [List of log level Feeds](#list-of-log-level-feeds) section below.